Mali entry requirements for Argentina passport holders

 Wait for processing

-Processing can take 2–4 weeks.
-Check with the embassy for current timelines.
+Processing can take anywhere from a few days to several weeks.
+Check with the embassy for the current timeline.
 Do not book non-refundable flights until you have the visa in hand.

 5